Devtools and Debugging

 useStoreApi

-and then update React Flow’s internal state accordingly.
-These two hooks give you
+update React Flow’s internal state accordingly.
+These two hooks give you powerful access

 Beyond debugging, using the <ChangeLogger />